iOSDigital/SSTLibrary/README.md

 }
 ```

-The completion block above will be called once you call stopRecognizing, say when you press another button:
+The completion block above will be called once you call stopRecognizing, say when you press another button.
+OR the completion block will be regularly called if reportPartialResults == true.
+Either way, call the stop method anyway, and a final SSTResult will be sent.
+The "sstResult" in the .success block is an SSTResult object.

 ```swift
 sstManager.stopRecording()